MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 This article shows you how to:

-* [Configure trusted workspace access](#configure-trusted-workspace-access-in-adls-gen2) in an Azure Data Lake Gen 2 storage account.
+* [Configure trusted workspace access](#configure-trusted-workspace-access-in-adls-gen2) in an ADLS Gen2 storage account.

-* [Create a OneLake shortcut](#create-a-onelake-shortcut-to-storage-account-with-trusted-workspace-access) in a Fabric Lakehouse that connects to a trusted-workspace-access enabled Azure Data Lake Gen 2 storage account.
+* [Create a OneLake shortcut](#create-a-onelake-shortcut-to-storage-account-with-trusted-workspace-access) in a Fabric Lakehouse that connects to a trusted-workspace-access enabled ADLS Gen2 storage account.

-* [Create a data pipeline](#create-a-data-pipeline-to-a-storage-account-with-trusted-workspace-access) to connect directly to a firewall-enabled Azure Data Lake Gen 2 account that has trusted workspace access enabled.
+* [Create a data pipeline](#create-a-data-pipeline-to-a-storage-account-with-trusted-workspace-access) to connect directly to a firewall-enabled ADLS Gen2 account that has trusted workspace access enabled.

-* Use the T-SQL COPY statement to ingest data into your Warehouse from a firewall-enabled Azure Data Lake Gen 2 account that has trusted workspace access enabled.
+* Use the T-SQL COPY statement to ingest data into your Warehouse from a firewall-enabled ADLS Gen2 account that has trusted workspace access enabled.

 ## Configure trusted workspace access in ADLS Gen2